-Charming, old-fashioned cottage garden plant with bonnet-shaped flowers, often two-tone and with long graceful spurs.
+Charming, old-fashioned cottage garden plant with bonnet-shaped flowers, aquilegias are often two-tone, with long graceful spurs.
 Flowering in early summer, aquilegias fill the seasonal gap between the last of the spring bulbs and the first of the summer flowers.
 Self-sown aquilegias look charming naturalised amongst shrubs and roses.
 However, the plants interbreed freely and seedlings rarely resemble the parents.
 To keep chosen varieties pure, prevent self-seeding by deadheading shortly after flowering.
-Aquilegia vulgaris 'William Guiness' produces white petals and purple sepals.
+Aquilegia vulgaris 'William Guinness' produces white petals and purple sepals.

 Plant type: Hardy perennial

 Flower colour: Mixed

 Feature: Flowers, Attractive to wildlife

 Skill level: Beginner